America's Party: Media coverage

 The America's Party festivities have been used as a backdrop of New Year's Eve television specials, although sometimes in conjunction with coverage of other events (such as those of New York City's Times Square).
 In 2002–03 and 2003–04, Fox broadcast its New Year's Eve special from Las Vegas—America's Party: Live from Las Vegas—which was hosted from The Venetian by Ryan Seacrest of Fox's music competition series American Idol.
 The special would move to Times Square the following year.

 For 2006–07, CD USA on The 101 Network broadcast a live concert special from America's Party, which featured performances by The All-American Rejects, Five for Fighting, Smash Mouth, and Rock Star Supernova among others.

 KLAS-TV has produced local coverage of the event, which is syndicated to other stations via parent company Nexstar Media Group.
-In December 2024, Nexstar announced that its coverage for 2024–25, branded as the Coast-to-Coast Countdown, would air nationally in syndication across 70 of its stations, and incorporate coverage of New Year's Eve celebrations in other parts of the country (including Times Square, Dallas, and Denver) using the resources of its stations' local news departments.
+In December 2024, Nexstar announced that its coverage for 2024–25 would adopt a national format as the Coast-to-Coast Countdown; the special would be syndicated nationally across 70 of its stations, and incorporate coverage of New Year's Eve celebrations in other parts of the country (including Times Square, Dallas, and Denver) utilizing the resources of its sister stations' local news departments.